CREATE A WINNING RESUME: PART 1

 Basic spelling or grammar errors on your resume create a poor first impression and possibly even disqualify you for some positions.
 Many employers are looking for someone who shows attention to detail, and errors in your resume indicate the opposite.

 Remember that the spell check feature may catch a misspelling but does not catch and correct context errors.
 For example, it will not catch the error in “Thank you for yours consideration” because technically, all the words are spelled correctly.
-Double-check everything and then ask a friend to check as well.
+List numbers consistently.
+Double-check everything and then ask a friend to check it again.